I’ve come to the conclusion that we are the ones who need to educate the old school vets about the truth and facts about declawing.

 Their website says Wanda will give you more detailed info so I had some of my investigators look into what this she says about declawing and here is the info they gathered up.

-One investigator asked to get a 4 year old cat declawed.
+One researcher asked to get a 4 year old cat declawed.
 Price is $450 which includes 1 night stay, antibiotics, pain meds, and Purina’s Yesterday’s News cat litter.
-Wanda told the investigator she’s been there for 14 years and has seen many done and they do , “a lot, about 3 a week.”
+Wanda told the researcher she’s been there for 14 years and has seen many done and they do , “a lot, about 3 a week.”
 Cat owner asked if there are any adverse effects from the declaw and Wanda said that at first the cat needs to learn how to walk again, like a bunny, but that it’s a very safe procedure.

 Purina’s Yesterday’s News Cat litter is included in the price of the declaw.
 Please sign my petition to inspire Purina to help us end declawing by educating the public about the facts about declawing.
 Purina Petition